Install CentOS operating system on virtual machine

 • Choose boot device: CD-ROM

-Using .iso file of CentOS 7 x64 to partition and install CentOS:
+Using the .iso file of CentOS 7 x64 to partition and install CentOS:

 • /boot partition: 500MB